 The HSCL is another support under DEIS.
-It is a school-based intervention provided to address the needs of "pupils/families in disadvantaged areas through acknowledging and developing the role of the parent as prime educator" (Drugs Policy and Social Inclusion Unit 2020) (p.
+It is a school-based intervention provided to address the needs of "pupils/families in disadvantaged areas through acknowledging and developing the role of the parent as prime educator" (Drugs Policy and Social Inclusion Unit, 2020) (p.
 8).
-The role of the HSCL coordinator is to work primarily with the salient adults in the child's life in order to empower them to better support their children in attending school, participating in education, and developing positive attitudes to lifelong learning.
+The role of the HSCL Coordinator is to work primarily with the salient adults in the child's life in order to empower them so that they can better support their children to attend school, participate in education, and develop positive attitudes to lifelong learning.